dogweather/forkful/content/en/elm/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves attaching login credentials (username and password) to the request headers to access protected resources.
-Programmers use it for simple authentication on HTTP APIs where the overhead of more complex systems isn't needed.

 ## How to:
 Elm makes HTTP requests using the `Http` package.
 To add basic auth, you encode the credentials and include them in the request headers.

 ```Elm